Marvin-Dziedzina/hll_unit_auto_selector/README.md

 This script lets you auto create a locked armor or recon unit in [Hell let Loose](https://store.steampowered.com/app/686810/Hell_Let_Loose/).

+Use a template for different resolutions or create your own (Consider contributing it if its a new resolution).

 ## Running on Windows

 Create a virtual enviroment: